About Gemma New

 “New is authoritative on the podium, with easy confidence, and great rapport with the orchestra.
 She’s a rising star in the musical firmament.”

 For four seasons, New held the title of Principal Guest Conductor with the Dallas Symphony Orchestra.
-In her final season, she led the orchestra in three programs which included Holst’s The Planets and Stavinsky’s Rite of Spring.
-A proponent of new music, New’s programs featured works by Angélica Negrón and the World Premiere of Katherine Balch’s Cello Concerto.
+In her final season, she led the orchestra in three programs including Holst’s The Planets and Stravinsky’s Rite of Spring.
+In a testament to her support for new music, New’s programs featured works by Angélica Negrón and the world premiere of Katherine Balch’s Cello Concerto.

-New served for four seasons as Resident Conductor of the St. Louis Symphony Orchestra, where she was Music Director of the St. Louis Symphony Youth Orchestra.
-In her final season, she led the 2019/20 season-opening concerts of the St. Louis Symphony and conducted a concert broadcast live with Chris Thile on the nationally syndicated variety show Live From Here.
+From 2016 to 2020, New served as Resident Conductor of the St. Louis Symphony Orchestra and Music Director of the St. Louis Symphony Youth Orchestra.
+In her final season, she led the 2019/20 season-opening concerts of the St. Louis Symphony Orchestra and conducted a concert broadcast live with Chris Thile on the nationally syndicated variety show Live From Here.

-Committed to new music, New made her Carnegie Hall debut in 2013 on works by John Adams and Andrew Norman.
+Committed to new music, New made her Carnegie Hall debut in 2013 with works by John Adams and Andrew Norman.
 In 2010, she founded the Lunar Ensemble, a nine-member contemporary music ensemble that premiered 30 works over six seasons.
-New has conducted works by Thomas Adès, Anna Clyne, Steve Mackey, Aaron Jay Kernis and many others.
+New has conducted works by Thomas Adès, Anna Clyne, Kevin Puts, Steve Mackey, Aaron Jay Kernis and many others.

 New holds a Master of Music degree in orchestral conducting from the Peabody Institute in Baltimore, where she studied with Gustav Meier and Markand Thakar.
 She graduated with honors from the University of Canterbury in New Zealand with a Bachelor of Music in violin performance.